earok/scorpion-editor-demos/README.md

 The editor itself is not open source - but all of the included demos are.

-Documentation needs to be redone, as do the other two demos (Phoenix Wright and Zelda ROTT)
+Documentation still needs to be done.

 Please report all bugs to the EAB thread: http://eab.abime.net/showthread.php?p=1357780, or email me directly at earok 3d at gmail dot com